For the associate’s degree, a student’s program of study includes the graduation requirements for an associate’s degree.

-- Completion of interim courses as indicated on the General Education Entry/Transfer Level chart on the following pages (minimum of three (3) credits, maximum of five (5) credits per interim).
+- Completion of january session courses as indicated on the General Education Entry/Transfer Level chart on the following pages (minimum of three credits, maximum of five credits per january).

 - Completion of the requirements of a major (listed by department in this catalog).

 - Writing: One course is designated in each major, in addition to the required GES 160 Inquiry Seminar course and a writing emphasis in Contemporary Western Life and Thought (L) course, Comparative Systems (G) course, Interpreting Biblical Themes (J) course, and Contemporary Christian Issues (P) course.